effektif/admin-docs/docs/starting.rst

 In order to register, enter the URL of your Signavio Workflow installation in your browser.
 You will see the login screen of Signavio Workflow.

-Click *register* in the lower right corner, fill in your email address and click *Register a new user*\ .
+Click *Register a new account*, fill in your email address and click *Register a new user*\ .
 You will then receive an email with a link to complete your registration.
 After you have done that, your Signavio Workflow organisation is set up and you can go ahead and invite more users.